open-policy-agent/eopa/docs/enterprise-opa/reference/built-in-functions/vault.md

 ### Utility methods

-Enterprise OPA comes with helper methods for using this builtin, and take its configuration from the environment variables `VAULT_ADDRESS` and `VAULT_TOKEN`: `vault.secret` and `vault.secret_opts`.
+EOPA comes with helper methods for using this builtin, and take its configuration from the environment variables `VAULT_ADDRESS` and `VAULT_TOKEN`: `vault.secret` and `vault.secret_opts`.

-Both of these methods are available in Enterprise OPA at `data.system.eopa.utils.vault.v1.env`.
+Both of these methods are available in EOPA at `data.system.eopa.utils.vault.v1.env`.

 ```rego
 package example